bcrowell/bcrowell.github.io/faster_than_light/index.md

 It's also easy to find explanations that labor through a lot of algebra to arrive at this type of result, without any of the dumb non sequiturs.
 Almost any pre-internet writeup fits in this category.
-A perfectly serviceable example is Einstein's own century-old popularization, [Relativity, the special and general theory: A popular exposition](https://www.gutenberg.org/ebooks/5001).
+A perfectly serviceable example is Einstein's own book-length popularization from 1916, [Relativity, the special and general theory: A popular exposition](https://www.gutenberg.org/ebooks/5001).

 In this blog post, I aim to give a no-swindle explanation that explores all the logical ins and outs, but